Summertime, and the (Outdoor) Living's Easy… Patios, Design Renderings, & Pets too

 3D Rendering Design Proposal by E.L.
 Designs for the KBIS 2025 show.

-I love this design and it really encompasses so many of the requests I hear clients ask for when we discuss outdoor spaces.
+I love this design and it really encompasses so many of the requests I hear clients ask for when we discuss outdoor spaces, including a sauna, hot tub, cold plunge, seating and entertaining areas, decks, outdoor kitchens and low maintenance patio areas.

-We all want to be happy and healthy at home, so I thought I'd share what I've seen as the latest outdoor design requests in case you want to find space to create your own little outdoor sanctuary this summer!
+So often, the design work we do on the interior extends to the exterior (especially in California as we blend indoor and outdoor living), so I thought I'd share what I've seen as the latest outdoor design requests in case you want to find space to create your own little outdoor sanctuary this summer!

 In case you're not updating your home or yard this summer, a different —but creative!— activity you might want to try (even if you don't have kids!) are Paint Pens!